Pulse Surveys: Taking Your Organisation’s Real-Time Health Check

 • Include Open-Ended Questions (Sparingly): Include one or two open-ended questions to gather rich qualitative feedback, which provides necessary context for the scores.

-Establish Frequency and Communication
+Establish frequency and communication

 The best pulse surveys and employee engagement tools are predictable and transparent.